Why Reassurance Seeking Makes OCD Worse

 - Checking online forums for reassurance that your intrusive thoughts are “normal”

-That last item mental review is worth noting.
+That last item matters.
 Reassurance seeking is not only external.
-Mental compulsions are just as much compulsions as behavioral ones, and they are often harder to identify and interrupt because they happen entirely inside the person’s head.
+Mental compulsions are just as much compulsions as behavioral ones.
+They are often harder to catch because nobody else can see the checking happening.

 Why It Feels Like It Helps (And Why It Doesn’t)